 PUBG Lite Beta is now available in India: everything you need to know

-The launch of the PUBG Lite Beta service in India was announced on July 4
+PUBG Lite Beta service launch in India announced on July 4

-PUBG Lite: How to download the game Lite Battle Royale
+PUBG Lite: How to Download Lite Battle Royale Game

 PUBG Lite graphics and interface

-Once the game starts from the launcher, we see images similar to those of the PC version with the brand.
+Once the game starts from the launcher, we see images similar to those of the PC version with the mark.
 But like PUBG Mobile, players receive gifts for logging in every day.
 The main menu is very similar to the main PC game, and even has an event pass with challenge rewards.
-There is also the same battle point system, along with the store to buy cosmetic items and inventory to check and equip things.
+There is also the same battle point system, as well as the store to buy cosmetic items and inventory to check and equip things.

-Turning to the game’s appearance, we tested it in both low and ultra settings.
+As for the appearance of the game, we tested it in both the low and ultra settings.
 The low setting tends to make everything look like a single drop.
-But in its Ultra graphics configuration, the game looks very similar to the mobile version.
-Grass, textures and designs seem closer to the mobile version of the game than to the PC version.
-The grass is very scarcely present in the game, which means perdition for those who bite.
+But in its Ultra graphics configuration, the game looks a lot like the mobile version.
+Grass, textures and designs seem closer to the mobile version of the game than the PC version.
+The grass is very little present in the game, which means a perdition for those who bite.

 How to play

-While the graphics of the game are closer to the mobile version of things, the gameplay is mainly similar to the main PC game.
-This includes all actions in the game.
-But one of the things that is present here that is not in the PC version is self-equipment.
-Here, once the accessories are picked up or a gun is changed, the appropriate accessories will be installed automatically.
+While the game graphics are closer to the mobile version of things, the gameplay is mainly similar to the main PC game.
+This includes all the actions in the game.
+But one of the things that is not present in the PC version is self-equipment.
+Here, once the accessories are recovered or the gun changed, the appropriate accessories will be installed automatically.

 But the doors do not open automatically and must be opened by pressing “F”, which is the default.
-The vault seems to take some time here.
+The vault seems to be taking a while here.
 Aiming and shooting again seems more similar to the mobile version of the game than to the PC version.
-The acceptance of the aiming assistance is quite quick and facilitates the death of people.
+Acceptance of the aiming aid is fairly quick and facilitates the death of people.

-I was running the game on a five-year low-budget gaming laptop, which generally has difficulties.
-The game had trouble keeping Ultra frame rates, but in low settings it worked as smooth as butter.
-I ran it on the PC of a colleague’s office that has slightly better specifications and is quite new.
-Here, Ultra graphics offer a very sanctifying performance.
+I was running the game on a five-year budget budget gaming laptop, which usually has trouble.
+The game struggled to keep ultra frame rates, but at low settings it worked as well as butter.
+I ran it on a colleague’s desktop PC which has slightly better specs and is fairly new.
+Here, the Ultra graphics offer a very sanctifying performance.

-As for the mechanics of the game, the fall of FPS seems to affect the way the bullets hit the enemy.
-This is similar to the main PC game, where FPS crashes also affect the bullet record.
-But in addition to this, it worked surprisingly well on such an old PC, and that too without problems.
+As for the mechanics of the game, the fall of the FPS seems to affect how the bullets hit the enemy.
+This is similar to the main PC game, where FPS crashes also affect ball registration.
+But on top of that, it worked surprisingly well on such an old PC, and that too without a problem.